The Churches of The Pink Hippo

-In fact there are 16 Grand Panjandrums to reflect the 16 recognised sects within Hippoism.
+In addition there are 16 Metropolitan Panjandrums reflecting the 16 recognised sects within the 257 groups (so far) that make up Hippoism.

 - There is no concept of divorce in Hippoism - a wife is the property of her husband and he may do with her as he wishes.

 - Ordinary church members, The Sheep, must be monogamous - a husband may have only one wife.